 As UV radiation exposure varies between places where work is performed and between occupational groups in each workplace, an exposure assessment should be carried out for each workplace and occupational group.
 Such an assessment should include:

-- jobs/tasks (including breaks), which involve UV exposure;
+- jobs/tasks (including breaks), which in which workers are exposed to UV radiation;

 - the time of day tasks are carried out and how often the tasks are performed;